sebasam/controlbox-project/README.md

 This repository utilizes **GitHub Actions** for Continuous Integration.
 Upon pushing to the `main` branch, the workflow automatically:
 - Restores and builds the .NET Backend.
 - Installs dependencies and builds the React Frontend.

+## For Register in the app, use STRONG password

 Deployment is handled via Vercel for the frontend (connected to the GitHub repository for automatic deployments), Render for the backend API and Amazon RDS for PostgreSQL Database.